neu-pdi/cs2100-public-resources/src/pages/syllabus.md

 The textbook "Python 3 Object Oriented Programming: Harness the Power of Python 3 Objects" by Dusty Phillips covers most of the object-oriented concepts relevant to this course, though we will not follow it exactly.

 ## Course Structure
-There will be three in-person **lectures** and one **recitation** (also known as *lab*) per week.
+There will be three in-person **lectures** and one **lab** (also known as *lab*) per week.
 During the lectures (CS 2100) we will go over new content using lecture, live coding, discussion, and individual exercises.
-The recitation (CS 2101) will include individual exercises and an opportunity to begin homework with guidance and feedback from instructional staff.
-Recitations will be led by Lab Leader TAs.
+The lab (CS 2101) will include individual exercises and an opportunity to begin homework with guidance and feedback from instructional staff.
+Lab will be led by Lab Leader TAs.

 Students can register for any CS 2101 lab section on their campus.